stevencch99/stevencch99.github.io/_posts/2020-02-05-easy-fixing-file-encoding-in-vim.md

 comments: true
 ---

-I have received some files from Japanese clients and have troble with read it through Vim, it looks like a mess:
+I have received some files from Japanese clients and have trouble with reading it through Vim, it looks like a mess:
 ![The Shift-JIS encoded file looks like a mess in my Vim](https://stevenchang.s3-ap-northeast-1.amazonaws.com/pics/blog/encoding_vim_sjis.png)

 Check the file by `$ file -bi` command, and it returns: